 Evidence shows that social protection schemes can also alter how children use their time in practice.
 Increased household income may reduce the chances of children needing to work (and so increase time studying or on other activities).
 However, if social protection schemes increase parent's work (for example through public works), this may result in children having to do more work or substitute for parents' work.
-Research on the Ethiopia Productive Safety Net programme argues that this substitution effect exists but might be reduced by greater use of direct payments (not conditional on parents' work) (Tafere and Woldehanna, 2012).
-Finally, although policymakers often see narrow targeting as an efficient use of resources, evidence from Ethiopia in 2006 found it hard to identify clear differences in poor communities between beneficiaries and non-beneficiaries (Porter with Dornan, 2010).
+Research on the Ethiopia Productive Safety Net programme argues that this substitution effect exists but might be reduced by greater use of direct payments (not conditional on parents' work) |xxxviii.
+Finally, although policymakers often see narrow targeting as an efficient use of resources, evidence from Ethiopia in 2006 found it hard to identify clear differences in poor communities between beneficiaries and nonbeneficiaries laxxix.
 Targeting families may also be counter-cultural in communities where sharing across households is common.
-Qualitative evidence on perceptions of the Juntos cash conditional transfer programme (which has an area-based as well as household targeting element) suggested those in non-entitled communities viewed themselves as equally poor as beneficiaries (Streuli, 2012) and so narrow entitlement 'cliff edges' can create intercommunity tensions.
+Qualitative evidence on perceptions of the Juntos cash conditional transfer programme (which has an area-based as well as household targeting element) suggested those in non-entitled communities viewed themselves as equally poor as beneficiariesxc and so narrow entitlement 'cliff edges' can create inter-community tensions.
 Additionally poverty-based targeting is also likely to identify groups who may experience other stigma or discrimination (such as minority groups) which may reinforce existing stigma.